rust-lang/triagebot/README.md

       * Content type: application/json
       * Secret: Enter a shared secret (some longish random text)
       * Events: "Send me everything"

+# Pull request assignment preferences backoffice

+This is an administrative backoffice targeted at the Rust project contributors to set their preferences in terms of pull request assignment.
+Documentation is available [here](./pr_prefs_backoffice.md).

 ## License